maximelehericy/nextcloud-docker-test-env/README.md

 ### a domain name with a valid wildcard certificate for all subdomains

 THE number 1 thing.
-That is done with the Let's encrypt DNS challenge.
+That is done with the Let's encrypt DNS challenge: go [there](./doc/DNSchallenge.md) to follow the guide.

 ### install docker

-Bla bla bla bla
+Go [there](https://docs.docker.com/engine/install/) and follow the installation procedure matching your OS.

 ### add your host user to the docker group

-So you don't have to sudo all the time
+So you don't have to sudo all the time.
+Follow the instructions [there](https://docs.docker.com/engine/install/linux-postinstall/)

 ### structure a directory

-So it is not going to be the mess in three days
+ ???
+So it is not going to be the mess in three days.

 ### get notes somewhere